5 Trades the Rebuilding Cleveland Cavaliers Should Explore

 The Suns just agreed to sign Trevor Ariza to be their stopgap forward for Josh Jackson and TJ Warren.
 Now, they need a veteran guard next to Devin Booker.

 After employing too many point guards on their roster just a few seasons ago, Phoenix is one of the most floor-general-desperate teams in the league.
-Hill isn't the long-term answer, but he can help guide their youngsters for a year before the Suns likely buy him out for $1 million of his $18 million contract next season.
+Hill isn't the long-term answer, but the 32-year-old can help guide their youngsters for a year before the Suns likely buy him out of his $18 million contract next season for $1 million.

-The Cavs could easily do the same, using Hill to mentor rookie Collin Sexton, but they're getting a veteran point guard on the next slide.
+The Cavs could easily do the same, using Hill to mentor Sexton, but they're getting a veteran point guard on the next slide.
 Phoenix shouldn't want to give up any draft picks, but Bender could be in play.

 The No. 4 overall pick of the 2016 NBA draft, Bender is a 7'1" power forward/center who's developing an outside shot.
 There's definitely bust potential brewing, but at only 20 years old, he still has plenty of time to unearth his talent in a new environment.

-The Cavs could keep Dudley around as a locker room guy, as he's well-liked throughout the league and is used to a mentor role coming from Phoenix.
+The Cavs could keep Dudley around as a locker-room guy, as he's well-liked throughout the league and is used to a mentor role coming from Phoenix.
 They could also buy out the remainder of his $9.5 million expiring contract and get closer to dropping underneath the salary cap.

 Bender's time with the Suns is probably up with the addition of first overall pick Deandre Ayton.
 Cleveland should give him a shot.